11027649/Team50/README.md

 AMINO
 The amino file only contains the class Amino.
 In Amino there are saved some variables: the letter (P or H), the position of the next Amino (which can be L, R, or C), the coordinates of the Amino and the direction (which can be 0 (up), 1 (right), 2 (down) or 3 (up)).

-HELPER_PRINTS
-The helper prints file contains two print functions: print_coordinates to print all of the coordinates of all Amino Acids (mainly used for debugging) and print_protein to print the protein (really plain, without bonds etc.).